-Geographical Metadata: Which sites correspond to each country or NGI (which can comprise several countries).
-Generally, this follows current borders, but there are important exceptions.
+Geographical Metadata: Country and NGI affiliation of sites Generally, this follows current borders, but there are important exceptions.
 This is gathered from GOCDB using the GOG XML-based API.

 Topological Metadata: Sites are divided in trees, there are Country and NGI trees that correspond to geographical indications, but there are also trees for Tier1 and Tier2 sites, OSG sites and uncategorised sites.
 Inside Tier2 sites, their federation is also important and can trigger special code in some cases.
 Gathered from several sources, including OSG and WLCG databases.

-Role Metadata: Records about the members and managers of each VO, and the site admins.
+Role Metadata: VO members and managers, and the site admins records.
 This metadata controls the access to restricted views.
-Gathered from GOCDB and individual VOMS servers constructing a list of individual VOMSes and querying them with the VOMS API.
+Information is gathered from GOCDB and individual VOMS servers constructing a list of individual VOMSes and querying them with the VOMS API.

-Country affiliation data: Each user record contains a user identifier with has his user name, institution and sometimes country.
-There are scripts in the backend with map each user with a country based on the institution which issues their certificate.
-This in turn is used in anonymized statistics on how much computation data from a country is used by country and also the distribution per country of resources used by any given country.
+Country affiliation data: Each user record contains a user identifier with has his/her user name, institution and sometimes country.
+Scripts in the backend are mapping each user with a country based on the institution which issues their certificate.
+This data is used in anonymized statistics per country on: how much resources from other countries are used by given country and the distribution of its resources used by other countries.

-VO Data: Although VO data is included in the normal accounting, there must be a master list of VOs to make their selection in the UI possible, filter incorrect VO names, mediate access to VO managers, and arrange accounting by VO discipline (such as “High Energy Physics”, “Biomedicine”, “Earth Sciences”, etc...).
-Gathered from the operations portal using its XML based APIs.
+VO Data: To make possible VO selection in user interface the portal is storing list of VOs It is also used to filter incorrect VO names, mediate access to VO managers, and arrange accounting by VO discipline (such as “High Energy Physics”, “Biomedicine”, “Earth Sciences”, etc.).
+Information is gathered from the Operations portal using its XML based APIs.

-Site status metadata: Sites must be filtered to exclude those not in production due to being closed or being test sites.
-There must be also metadata to aggregate the accounting history of sites with name changes.
+Site status metadata: Sites list must be filtered to exclude from the view those sites which are not in production status (closed and testing sites).
+It is also important to aggregate the accounting history of sites with name has been changed.
 There are requirements to extend this functionality to NGIs.
-Gathered from GOCDB using its XML tables and internal tables compiled as part of EGI PROC 15 [R17] .
+Information is gathered from GOCDB using its XML tables and internal tables compiled as part of EGI PROC 15 [R17] .

-Pledge metadata: The WLCG reports have to estimate if MoUs and other pledges between VOs and Tier sites are honoured, so the validity date and pledged hours are needed.
-Gathered from WLCG using their REBUS service.
+Pledge metadata: The WLCG reports have to contain only those sites where MoUs or other pledges between VOs and sites are honoured, so the validity date and pledged hours are needed.
+Information is gathered from WLCG using REBUS service.

-Other metadata: There are still other metadata we have not covered, like local privileges, SpecInt calculations, publication status, VO activities and some more.
-Some of these metadata is calculated internally using other types of metadata and published for other operational tools, like VO activity data, Site UserDN publishing
+Other metadata: There are also other metadata like local privileges, SpecInt calculations, publication status, VO activities and more.
+Some of these metadata is calculated internally using other types of metadata and published for other EGI operational tools, like VO activity data, Site UserDN publishing

 2.2 Model

-The model in the portal is for the most part chosen to interchange data with the Accounting Repository and other operational tools, so for the most part is decided by external parties.
+The model in the portal is mostly used to interchange data with the Accounting Repository and other operational tools, so for the most part is determined by external parties.
 The queries are parametrized to avoid SQL injections (SQL attack vectors based on malicious code on SQL input parameters), and will be implemented with ORM.

-Since there are a large number of possible queries, and the accounting data has many reads but is only written on updates from the repository, the portal can be very aggressive with database indexes, and there will be periodic optimizations of these queries.
+Since there are a large number of possible queries, and the accounting data has many reads with only written on updates from the repository, the portal can be very aggressive with database indexes.
+It is foreseen to periodically optimize the queries.

-The queries have a common structure derived from the views.
-The new views will allow to separate these on basic and advanced parameters and visualize them geographically:
+The queries have a common structure derived from the current views.
+The new views will allow separating these on basic and advanced parameters and visualizing them geographically:

-Metric: It is the number we want to use for the accounting, it varies from view to view (e.g. Number of VMs on cloud), but we usually have:
+Metric: Metric is the number which it is planned to be use for the accounting and it varies depending on view (.Basic list of metrics is as follow:

 Number of jobs: The number of jobs run, without regard for the CPU or time used.